- to be thorough and pay attention to detail

 With experience you could apply for Chartered Environmental Health Practitioner status.

 In local government you could progress to senior, principal or chief environmental health officer.
 You could also become a university lecturer.

-You can find more details about training and working in environmental health through the Chartered Institute of Environmental Health.Data from National Careers Service.
+You can find more details about training and working in environmental health through the Chartered Institute of Environmental Health.Powered by Pathways.